arnabberawork/Gesture-Recognition-Project/README.md

 - Step 1: Import Necessary Libraries
 - Step 2: Load the Data and Understanding the Data
-- Step 3: Data Preparation Steps - Train-Validation Split and Test Set
+- Step 3: Data Preparation Steps - Train-Validation Split and Test Set - Geneartor
-- Step 4: Building the Initial Model (Model 1)
+- Step 4: Identify parameters and hyperparameters
-- Step 5: Data Augmentation - Build Model after Applying Augmentation
+- Step 5: Conv3D model
-- Step 6: Fix Class Imbalance and Build the Model
+- Step 6: CNN and RNN model
-- Step 7: Fine-tune and Optimize the Model
+- Step 7: Transfer Learning imagenet and RNN model
 - Step 8: Making Predictions Using the Models
 - Step 9: Conclusion

 ## Technologies/Libraries Used
 - numpy : 1.26.4
-- pandas : 2.2.2
 - matplotlib : 3.7.1
 - tensorflow : 2.17.0
 - keras : 3.4.1
-- augmentor : 0.2.12

 ## Conclusions
-**Based on the model comparison and evaluation, the following insights can be drawn: -**
-- Model 8 (Base Model + Augmented Layers + Balanced Class + Controlled LR + More Layers + Less Dropouts) achieved the best overall performance with the highest validation accuracy (0.68) and test accuracy (0.47).
-This suggests that optimizing dropout rates and balancing the class distribution improves model generalization.
-- Model 4 (Base Model + Augmented Layers + Balanced Class + Controlled LR) and Model 5 (Base Model + Augmented Layers + Balanced Class + Increased / Controlled LR) both show competitive results, with test accuracies of 0.43.
-These models effectively address class imbalance and fine-tune the learning rate.
-- Model 6 (Base Model + Augmented Layers + Balanced Class + Controlled LR + More Epochs) achieved better training accuracy (0.65) but slightly lower test accuracy (0.42), indicating potential overfitting as the model learned too well on the training data.
-- Base Models (1, 2, 3) show lower test accuracies, especially Model 1 which had high training accuracy (0.84) but low generalization on the test set (0.31), demonstrating severe overfitting without any regularization techniques.
-- Overall, applying data augmentation, class balancing, learning rate control, dropout optimization, and deeper architectures significantly enhanced the performance of the CNN models for melanoma detection, with Model 8 emerging as the most balanced in terms of validation and test performance.
-Further optimization could continue to improve this performance.

-**Q :- Which class has the least number of samples?
-Answer - seborrheic keratosis has the least number of samples - 77 **Q :- Which classes dominate the data in terms proportionate number of samples?
-Answer - pigmented benign keratosis dominates the data in terms proportionate number of samples - 462
+Based on the experiments, Approach 3 - Experiment 6 (MobileNetV2 with transfer learning) appears to be the optimal choice for the final model.
+It offers a well-balanced trade-off between accuracy, loss, and computational efficiency:

+  - High Accuracy and Low Loss: This approach achieved the best results, with a maximum training accuracy of 0.96, maximum validation accuracy of 0.88, minimum training loss of 0.12, and minimum validation loss of 0.21 .
+  - Moderate Parameters: By freezing the initial 100 layers of MobileNetV2, the model maintains a manageable parameter count while effectively leveraging transfer learning.
+  - Efficient Training Time: Global Average Pooling reduces the feature size, resulting in faster training without sacrificing performance.
+Future Work and Improvements: Further experimentation could involve adjusting frame dimensions or exploring more efficient CNN backbones.
+Testing the model on larger datasets or in real-time scenarios could also enhance robustness and practical applicability.